Turkey says trying to convince U.S. to allow Iranian oil imports

 ANKARA (Reuters) - Turkey is trying to convince the United States to allow refiner Tupras, its biggest oil importer, to continue buying crude oil from Iran free of sanctions, Foreign Ministry spokesman Hami Aksoy said on Friday.

-Washington on Monday said it will not renew exemptions granted last year to buyers of Iranian oil, including Turkey, and it demanded that buyers stop purchases by May 1 or face sanctions.
+Last year, Washington announced sanctions against buyers of Iranian oil, granting eight countries, including Turkey, waivers for six months.
+It said on Monday it will not renew those waivers and demanded that buyers stop purchases by May 1 or face sanctions.

-The decision was more stringent than expected, and caught several key importers who have been pleading with Washington to continue buying Iranian oil sanctions-free.
+Iran is one of the biggest oil suppliers for Turkey, which is almost completely reliant on imports to meet its energy needs.

+The U.S. decision damages regional cooperation and Turkey’s trade relations, Aksoy said during a press conference on Friday.

 Reporting by Ece Toksabay; Writing by Ali Kucukgocmen; Editing by Jonathan Spicer